Sailors remember chief petty officer murdered in North Jacksonville

-Jacksonville’s military community is remembering Andrea Washington, who investigators say was murdered in her North Jacksonville home.
+Jacksonville’s military community is remembering Andrea Washington, who investigators say was murdered in her north Jacksonville home, before a restraining order she requested against her boyfriend could take effect.

 Jacksonville Sheriff’s Officers found Washington dead in her home on Itani Way early Monday morning.
-While it’s being investigated as a murder, JSO has not said that her boyfriend Danny Beard, who she accused of attacking her Sept.
-4, is a suspect.
-She filed a protective order against him just two weeks before she was found murdered.
+While it’s being investigated as a murder, JSO has not said if her boyfriend Danny Beard, who she accused of attacking her September 4, is a suspect.

 On Tuesday, news of her death spread through the Navy community, of which she was a proud member.